vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Fussman, G´erard

-1989 The Māt. devakula: A New Approach to Its Understanding. in: Srinivasan, D.M. (ed.), Mathurā.
+1989 The Māṭdevakula: A New Approach to Its Understanding. in: Srinivasan, ḌM. (ed.), Mathurā.
 The Cultural heritage.
 New Delhi. pp. 193–199.

 Fyzabad Gazetteer

 (Fyz.
 Gaz.)
-Fyzabad: a Gazetteer being Volume XLIII of the District Gazetteers of the United Provinces of Agra and Oudh by H.R.
-Nevill.
+Fyzabad: a Gazetteer being Volume XLIII of the District Gazetteers of the United Provinces of Agra and Oudh by ḤR̥Nevill.
 Allahabad 1905.

 Gaeffke, Peter

 1982 [Review of] J.W.
 Sedlar, ‘India in the mind of Germany.
 Schelling, Schopenhauer and their times’. in: JAOS 102.3 (1982), 549–550.

-1984 De symbolis in litteris indicis mediae aetatis. in: Ozols, J. & V. Thewalt (eds.), Aus dem osten des Alexandereichs.
+1984 De symbolis in litteris indicis mediae aetatiṣin: Ozols, J. & V. Thewalt (eds.), Aus dem osten des Alexandereichs.
 V¨olker und Kulturen zwischen Orient und Okzident.
 Iran, Afghanistan, Pakistan und IndieṇK¨olṇpp.
 84–99.

 Gai, G.S.

-1969 Three Inscriptions of Rāmagupta. in: Journal of the Oriental Institute, M.S.
-University of Baroda XVIII (1969), 247–251.
+1969 Three Inscriptions of Rāmagupta. in: Journal of the Oriental Institute, ṀṢUniversity of Baroda XVIII (1969), 247–251.

-Gai, G.S. & S. Sankaranarayanan
+Gai, G.S. & ṢSankaranarayanan

-1967–68 Note on the date of Hisse-Borala inscription of the time of Vākāt.aka Devasena. in: EI XXXVII (1967–68), 5.
+1967–68 Note on the date of Hisse-Borala inscription of the time of Vākāṭaka Devasena. in: EI XXXVII (1967–68), 5.

 Gail, A.

-1969 Buddha als Avatāra Vis.ṇus im Spiegel de Purāṇas. in: ZDMG (Suppl.
+1969 Buddha als Avatāra Viṣṇus im Spiegel de Purāṇaṣin: ZDMG (Suppl.
 I, XVII.
 Deutscher Orientalistentag, Teil 3).
 Wiesbadeṇpp.
 917–23.

 1977a Paraśurāma.
 Brahmane und Krieger.
-Untersuchung ¨uber Ursprung und Entwicklung eines Avatāra Vis.ṇu und Bhakta Sivas in der indischen Literatur. ´ Wiesbaden.
+Untersuchung ¨uber Ursprung und Entwicklung eines Avatāra Viṣṇu und Bhakta Sivas in der indischen Literatur. ´ Wiesbaden.

-1977b Vis.ṇu als Eber in Mythos und Bilḍin: Beitr¨age zur Indienforschung.
+1977b Viṣṇu als Eber in Mythos und Bilḍin: Beitr¨age zur Indienforschung.
 Ernst Waldschmidt zum 80.
 Geburtstag gewidmet.
 Berliṇpp.
 127–68.

 2008 The Enlightened Buddha and the Preaching Siva.
-More Light on the ´ Daks.in. āmūrti icoṇin: Raven, Ellen M. (ed.), South Asian Archaeology 1999.
+More Light on the ´ Dakṣiṇāmūrti icoṇin: Raven, Ellen M. (ed.), South Asian Archaeology 1999.
 Groningeṇpp.
 457–462.

 GaṇakārikāSee Dalal 1920.

-Garde, M.B.
+Garde, ṀB.

 1940 Annual Administration Report of the Archæological Department Gwalior State for Vikram Samvat 1995, year 1938–39.
 Archæological Department